QuaCaTeam/quaca/docs/documentation/units.md

+# Input {docsify-ignore-all}

+In order to lift the curse of looking up the conversion tables to correctly implement your data into QuaCa, in the following we provide a short note on the used system of units, including a useful converter, as well as mention which quantities are not burdened by units.

-# System of units
+# System of Units
-QuaCa does not anticipate any system of measurement, so essentially you have to know yourself which units you put in and which units result from this.
-To make this easier, however, we **strongly** advise the use to use a system of measurement that is commonly called *natural units*, where we set $\hbar = c = k_B = 4\pi\epsilon_0 = 1$.
+In QuaCa the used system of units are the so-called *natural units*, where we set $\hbar = c = k_B = 4\pi\epsilon_0 = 1$.
 Please refer to the [Wikipedia page](https://en.wikipedia.org/wiki/Natural_units#%22Natural_units%22_(particle_physics_and_cosmology)) for more information.
-Below you find a table which matches each parameter to it's LaTeX expressions and clarifies what we mean by it.
+Below you find a table which matches each parameter to it's LaTeX expressions and clarifies its meaning.
-Further we provide a converter from common units of the respective quantity to the natural units used for QuaCa.
+Further we provide a converter from several common units of the respective quantity of the natural units used for QuaCa.
 Quantities without converter in its row, have the same unit as the quantity above.

 <table>